Greater London Authority: Functional bodies

-A range of back office services for the GLA and its functional bodies are provided collectively by the GLA Group using the common provision powers of section 401A of the 1999 Act.
+A range of back office services for the GLA and its functional bodies are provided collectively by the GLA Group using the common provision powers enabled by the 2007 act.
 The most senior member of staff within the GLA Group is the GLA Head of Paid Service.

-Planning
+Budget, strategies and policies

+The Mayor of London sets the budget for the Greater London Authority group.

+The Mayor of London publishes seven statutory strategies: